Isaiah Frey: College career

 Frey played at University of Nevada, Reno, as a cornerback for the Nevada Wolf Pack.
 During his time with Nevada, he recorded 141 tackles, seven interceptions, seven tackles-for-loss, one sack and two forced fumbles in 51 games.
 During his year as a senior, Frey was named first-team all-WAC after tying for first in the FBS with 21 pass breakups and recording a career-high five interceptions.

 Professional career

 Chicago Bears

-Though Frey was projected to be an undrafted free agent, he was picked in the 6th round, 184th overall by the Chicago Bears in the 2012 NFL draft.
+Though Frey was projected to be an undrafted free agent, he was drafted in the 6th round, 184th overall by the Chicago Bears in the 2012 NFL draft.

 "Frey gives the Bears an athletic corner with athleticism and quickness.
 He is ideally suited to play in a two-deep scheme and will have a chance to make the roster as a sub defender."